cabeard21/ddo_buffs/workspace/workspace/LAST_MODIFICATION_README.md

-The issue seems to be with the OCR reading the time from the buff icon.
-The OCR might be having trouble reading the time due to the preprocessing steps applied to the image.
-The current preprocessing steps include converting the image to grayscale, applying adaptive thresholding, dilating, eroding, and resizing the image.
-These steps might be causing the time text to be lost or distorted, resulting in the OCR not being able to read it.
+The issue seems to be in the `read` function of the `BuffOCR` class in the `buff_ocr.py` file.
+The function is trying to match the preprocessed buff image with the templates and if the match value is greater than 0.95, it considers it a match.
+However, the threshold of 0.95 might be too high causing some matches to be missed.

-To fix this issue, we can modify the preprocessing steps in the `BuffOCR` class in the `buff_ocr.py` file.
-We can try removing the dilation and erosion steps, as these might be causing the text to be lost.
-We can also try different configurations for the adaptive thresholding and resizing steps.
+We can try to lower the threshold to see if it improves the matching.
+Also, we can add a debug log to print the max_val for each template matching to help us understand the matching values better.

 Here is the modified `buff_ocr.py` file: